 Academic and Administrative Buildings

-It is the University's policy to lock the doors of buildings which are not in use.
+It is the university's policy to lock the doors of buildings that are not in use.
 When students are working or studying in buildings after normal working hours, however, individual offices will be locked since access to the building may be possible.
 Students are not to prop doors open since this subjects all occupants to unwanted intrusion.